2060-io/webrtc-server/charts/loadbalancer/README.md

 ## Overview

-This Helm chart deploys the loadbalancer application along with the necessary Kubernetes resources.
-It includes:
+This Helm chart deploys the `webrtc-load-balancer` application along with the necessary Kubernetes resources.
+It supports an optional `appCheckProxy` container and includes:

-- **Service**: Exposes the application.
+- **Service**: Exposes the application via HTTP and optionally app-check port.
-- **Ingress**: Routes external traffic to the service.
+- **Ingress**: Routes external traffic to the service with TLS.
-- **ConfigMap**: To use app-check-proxy endpoints
+- **ConfigMap**: Used to provide `ENDPOINT_URLS` for `appCheckProxy` when enabled.
-- **StatefulSet**: Manages the deployment of the loadbalancer application.
+- **StatefulSet**: Manages the deployment of the application with support for multiple containers.

 ## Chart Structure

-- `Chart.yaml`: Contains metadata about the chart.
+- `Chart.yaml`: Metadata for the Helm chart.
-- `values.yaml`: Holds configuration values for the chart.
+- `values.yaml`: Configurable parameters.
-- `templates/deployment.yaml`: A single template file that defines all resources.
+- `templates/`: Helm templates including StatefulSet, Service, Ingress, and ConfigMap.

 ## Installation

 ### 1. Lint the Chart

-Ensure the chart is correctly formatted:

 ```bash
 helm lint ./charts/loadbalancer